The 85/15 Rule

 For schools offering vocational flight programs, a Statement of Assurance of Compliance with 85 Percent Ratios for Vocational Flight is currently in review.
 VA will accept 85/15 reporting in the format currently in use until such time as the VA format for this vocational flight program data collection is approved.

-Anytime there is difference in program attendance, cost, equipment, length, or objective, a separate calculation is required.
+Anytime there is difference in program attendance, cost, equipment, length, or objective, schools a separate calculation is required.
 Some examples are (not limited to):

 Maybe.
 If the dual degree is approved by the State Approving Agency (SAA) of jurisdiction as a single program, then the students would only be counted in that one single program that awards a dual degree.
 However, if a student is enrolled in multiple degrees, in the case that the multiple degrees are not approved by the SAA as a single program, just as we would for dual majors, the student must be counted in each separately approved program under which that student is pursuing a degree-this is true for both supported and non-supported students–and is counted as a full-time or part-time student under each degree program based on the total number of credits the student is pursuing during the enrollment period.